immortalmind2016/slice/README.md

 - We are using the concept of fixtures as we want to feed our database with some data
 - `bash npm run fixtures`

+# Pre commit

+- We are using husky to run the linting before committing the code